sebnyberg/find-skus/README.md

 ## Motivation

-The two commands available in the Azure CLI do not have enough functionality to analyze which regions are suffering from degragations or lack of support for various features.

-Additionally, `az vm list-skus` takes between 15 seconds to 2 minutes to execute per region.
-The only way to analyze its outputs without going insane is to put store the output in a JSON and do analysis.
+The two commands `az vm list-skus` and `az account locations` are very slow (roughly 15 seconds to 2 minutes per region for list-skus) and difficult to use for analysis.

-The goal of this tool is to be able to quickly find the most healthy, well-suited region based on SKU criteria for the workload that you want to run.
+The goal of this tool is to cache the results of the Azure CLI requests, then allow fast analysis to compare regions and find SKUs that match certain criteria.

 ## Security consideration